 - For persons suffering or had suffered from blood clots

 Individuals who are taking medication, the Androderm patch may INTERACT WITH MEDICINES.
 It is advisable to immediately inform your healthcare provider of any administered medication, especially of the following:

 - Carbamazepine, corticosteroids (eg, prednisone), macrolide immunosuppressants (eg, tacrolimus), or oxyphenbutazone – these medications may induce risky side when taken with Androderm patch

 - Anticoagulants (eg, warfarin), insulin, or oral hypoglycemics (eg, glyburide) that may increase the risk of bleeding when taken with Androderm patch

 - Propranolol effects may decrease if Androderm patch is used as well

-Properly ask your health care provider if Androderm patch may interact with other medication that are also taking, as well as, prior to taking any medication, stop, or change the dose.
+Properly ask your health care provider if Androderm patch may interact with other medicines that are also taking, as well as, prior to taking any medication, stop, or change the dose.

 A consultation is always advisable before starting with Androderm patch.

-This drug applies to testosterone: extended release of buccal patch
+This drug applies to testosterone: the extended release of buccal patch

 - intramuscular injectable, intramuscular oil, intramuscular solution, intramuscular suspension